-Oregon’s 3rd wave food trucks are on the roll and food with a conscience is on the menu.
+Oregon’s 3rd wave food trucks are on a roll and food with a conscience is on the menu.
 Organic, local farm to table ingredients, zero waste, and compostable are just a few keys to success for the new generation of food truck owners.
 Seek out these popular mobile eateries in your travels around this tasty state.

 Heart and Bowl – Medford